 Be sure that you can cater to the different categories:

-- Early Adopters: Let them use Microsoft Teams but probably need a little more support in terms of training and understanding what the tool should be used for.
-You want to get the early adopters on board since you can use them to help promote Microsoft Teams to the early majority and late majority.
+• Early Adopters: Let them use Microsoft Teams but probably need a little more support in terms of training and understanding what the tool should be used for.
+You want to get the early adopters on board since you can use them to help promote Microsoft Teams to the early and late majority.
 Everyone knows that the innovators in the company will use any tool, but if you can show value with the early adopters you have a greater chance for success.

-- Early Majority: Requires most of your effort.
+• Early Majority: Requires most of your effort.
 This is where you need to have a plan and stay organized.
 Training, as well as support from both IT and your champions from the early adopters and innovators, will help to provide stories and show how Microsoft Teams can be used.
-Getting your executives involved to explain the ‘why’ of Microsoft Teams is also incredibly useful.
-Basically, if you can get the early majority on board then you are looking good, but this group will need some convincing around the new ways of working that Microsoft Teams provides.

-- Late Majority: Typically the largest and most challenging group of users in your organization.
-You can reuse a lot of content developed in the early majority group, but this group will need the most in terms of training, guidance and executive support.
-We’ve figured that if the velocity of the early majority is high in terms of adoption, then you can get the late majority on by simply encouraging and driving usage across the organization.
+• We’ve figured that if the velocity of the early majority is high in terms of adoption, then you can get the late majority on by simply encouraging and driving usage across the organization.
 This group can be a challenge and bear in mind that it might take more time to get them on board.

-- Laggards: You have two ways to approach this and which you choose depends on your strategy.
-In some organizations you simply mandate that Microsoft Teams to be used and force the laggards to switch tools.
-It’s not the best way, but it is effective.
 A better approach, however, is to offer a path from the current work tools into Microsoft Teams and provide some time for the laggards to switch.
-Frequently with Microsoft Teams, laggards will eventually start using the tool if the majority of people are, but keep in mind that there will always be people in every organization that don’t want to change their work tools or style regardless of what happens.
+Frequently with Microsoft Teams, laggards will eventually start using the tool if the majority of people are, but keep in mind that there will always be people in every organization that remains resistant to altering their work tools or methods, regardless of any circumstances.

 Work Smarter in Microsoft Teams with Orchestry